England Football Online

 HW

 Following 13 years of BBC coverage, ITV showed the second half of the Wembley international live for the first time.
-Although Wales scored first, they were well beaten in the end, and with the crowd being slightly smaller than in previous years, Wales did not re-appear at the stadium until 1969.
+Although Wales scored first, they were well beaten in the end.
+The crowd was slightly smaller than in previous years, and Wales did not re-appear at the stadium until 1969.

 Victory Shield